-Due to the fact that regular binoculars are designed to be portable and for handheld use, they can only be build to a certain manageable size in terms of weight and size.
+Due to the fact that regular binoculars are designed to be portable and for handheld use, they can only be built to a certain manageable size in terms of weight and size.
 This also limits the magnification power of handheld binoculars.

 Spotting scopes come with magnifications of 20x to 80 times or even more, which is beyond what can be achieved with handheld binoculars.
 Such high power makes it possible to view objects from a much greater distance, but in greater detail, as compared to using a pair of binoculars.
 More magnification requires larger optics, the reason why high-powered spotting scopes are larger in size than regular binoculars.

-One of the biggest limitations of using a spotting scope is the fact that a bulky spotting scope is usually required to be mounted on a tripod or a stand-in order to get a stable image of the object or area to be magnified.
+One of the biggest limitations of using a spotting scope is the fact that a bulky spotting scope is usually required to be mounted on a tripod or a stand in order to get a stable image of the object or area to be magnified.

 This means that there is less flexibility when it comes to viewing moving targets, such as active birds for birdwatchers, or deer and other prey for hunters.
-A pair of binoculars is a lot more portable, and can be slung around the neck, and can be pointed to a particular target easily.
+A pair of binoculars is a lot more portable, can be slung around the neck, and can be pointed to a particular target easily.

 Both spotting scopes and binoculars are considered to be portable pieces of gear and can be easily carried from place to place.
 However, one of the biggest factors when using a spotting scope is that you actually always need a tripod to use the device properly.
-The use of a tripod or stand will affect the setup and break down time of using a spotting scope, while a pair of binoculars can be simply stashed away in a bag or around the neck when not in use.
+The use of a tripod or stand will affect the setup and breakdown time of using a spotting scope, while a pair of binoculars can be simply stashed away in a bag or around the neck when not in use.

 When using a spotting scope, you are generally more prone to eye fatigue, simply because of the way that it is used.
 Scopes can only be viewed one eye at a time, and this increases the level of focus that is required from the eye that is looking through the scope, resulting in an unbalanced and unnatural way of seeing the world in front of you.